How to Find the Very Best Buyer’s Agent

 Also your agent should have a network of other reliable professionals, such as mortgage lender, home inspector, title company, etc., that you may need along the way.
 Your agent should be suggesting them to you, and not you to them.

 9. Looks at real estate as a financial tool that can empower your life.

 This will be one of the biggest purchases of your life and you don’t want to have any regrets.
 Your agent should respect how real estate can change your life for the better and see the possibility it has for your economic stability and security.

 A good agent knows that buying this home can be a stepping stone for your next home and so on.
 Your agent should want you to dream big, but still help you find ways to stay on budget.

-Come back here for next week’s article in our Buying a Home 101 series.
-We’ll be talking about how to narrow down your needs and desires so your house hunting list is realistic, attainable, and gets you a home you love with the location and price you desire!
+Come back here for next week’s article in our Love Buying a Home Series.
+We’ll be talking about how to narrow down your needs and desires so your house hunting list is realistic, attainable, and points you to a home you will love.